shift-left-test/CMakeUtils/README.md

 )
 ```

-To enable static analysis checkers:
+To enable static analysis checkers (This should be located at the end of the top-level CMakeLists.txt) :
 ```cmake
 # implicitly enable all checkers
 enable_static_analysis(ALL)